imixs/imixs-workflow/src/site/markdown/quickstart.md

 <img src="./images/modelling/order-01.png" />

 The blue boxes symbolize **Task** elements, while the yellow symbols describe **Event** elements.
 The later can change the state within the process.
 An event is typically triggered by a process participant within your application.
 The example model can be download from [Github](https://github.com/imixs/imixs-workflow/tree/master/src/site/resources/bpmn).
+You will find more examples about modeling in the section [How to Model with Imixs-BPMN](./modelling/howto.html).

 Next lets see how you can integrate Imixs-Workflow in your own Java application.

+**Notice:** In case you plan to use Imixs-Workflow as a microservice you can start an Imixs-Workflow instance with one single command in a container.
+Learn more about how to containerize Imixs-Workflow in the section [Docker](docker.html).
+See also the [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) on Github which provides full Docker support.

-## How to Integrate Imixs-Workflow
+## How to Integrate Imixs-Workflow into you Business Application

 The Imixs-Workflow engine is based on Jakarta EE and so it can be integrated easily into a business application by just adding the maven depdencies: